Located: Administration Bldg., B203

 Office Hours: Monday-Friday: 9:00 am–5:00 pm

 Sussex County Community College participates in all federal and New Jersey state aid programs.
 We encourage all students to apply for all forms of financial aid that may be available.
 The basic premise of financial aid is that the primary responsibility for meeting the cost of attending a post-secondary institution rests with the family.
-The primary purpose of student financial aid is to provide economic resources to students who have demonstrated financial need and who would otherwise be unable to pursue post-secondary education.
+The primary purpose of student financial aid is to provide economic resources to students who have demonstrated financial need and would otherwise be unable to pursue post-secondary education.

 Students and parents can view The College Finance Plan, as well as the documents required to complete their files, at my.sussex.edu).
 Incomplete files will result in estimated financial aid being canceled.
 Aid will be reinstated once the requested information is received and reviewed.
 All students and parents should visit the financial aid web page for information regarding applying for aid, additional outside scholarships, forms, financial literacy, student loans, etc.